stringfestdata/excel-power-tools-book/README.md

-# excel-power-tools-book
+## 🛑 This book and its repo have not been finalized.
+Proceed with caution. 🛑

-Resources for _Excel Power Tools_ book
+# _Excel Power Tools_ book resources